Proposed Papahānaumokuākea National Marine Sanctuary: FAQs

 Q: Would the proposed sanctuary designation change the area's current status as a marine national monument?

 A: No, the proposed Papahānaumokuākea National Marine Sanctuary would not change the area's status as a marine national monument.
-The proposed sanctuary would supplement and complement existing authorities, including the area's current designation as a marine national monument.
+The proposed sanctuary would only add to, and would not diminish, Monument management measures and protections.
+Through sanctuary designation, NOAA is proposing to supplement and complement existing management of the area and would manage the sanctuary in close collaboration with Monument co-trustees.

 Q: Would the proposed national marine sanctuary include all of the existing monument area?